composer

 Description:

-credo as a composer is simple: I want to compose music that I gladly listen to.
-And therein, is the contemporary dissonance - that very well known calling card of modernism - hardly any room: it is for me a totally worn out expression tool.
-I associate the diatonic scale, of which I myself use, with the seven colours of the rainbow.
-Each of the seven tones has for me a very specific timbre.
-I frequently wrestle with the term melody: is a non-existent melody possible?
+I associate the diatonic scale with the seven rainbow colours of the rainbow.
+Each of the seven tones contains a specific timbre.
+Is a non-existent melody possible?
 Sometimes I concentrate on a single tone and try to elicit melodic inversions.
 From some of these tones musical 'arcs' arise, outlining contours like a rainbow.
-Already in 1979, I wrote an orchestral work with the title Rainbow variations.
+Already in 1979, I wrote an orchestral work called Rainbow Variations.
 The rainbow obviously intrigues me.
 Just like music it is fleeting, and in fact an illusion.
-But I gladly leave these thoughts to the philosophers. - JACOB TER VELDHUIS
+But I gladly leave these thoughts to the philosophers.